lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ___ | HF | Health Factors data related to visits, including evidence-based psychotherapy templates, and other clinical reminders and screenings.
 ___ | Meas| Standardized symptom scales, such as the PHQ-9 for depression or PCL-5 for PTSD, and suicide and behavioral risk flags.

-### To sum up, there are three ways to view each set of data
+### To sum up, there are three ways to view each set of data:

 1. **Counts per month:** countDiag, countEnc, countHF, and countMeas;
 2. **Visual charts of trends over time:**  vizDiag, vizEnc, vizHF, and vizMeas